simplykurt/chef-nagios/README.md

 Installs the NRPE client and plugins from packages.
 Default for Debian / Ubuntu systems.

 ### client\_source
 Installs the NRPE client and plugins from source.
-Default for Redhat and Fedora based systems, as native packages for NRPE are not available in the default repositories.
+Defaults for Redhat and Fedora based systems, as native packages for NRPE, are not available in the default repositories.

 ### server
 Includes the correct client installation recipe based on platform, either `nagios::server_package` or `nagios::server_source`.

 The server recipe sets up Apache as the web front end by default.
-The nagios::client recipe is also included.
-This recipe also does a number of searches to dynamically build the hostgroups to monitor, hosts that belong to them and admins to notify of events/alerts.
+The `nagios::client` recipe is also included.
+This recipe also does a number of searches to dynamically build the hostgroups to monitor, hosts that belong to them, and admins to notify of events/alerts.

 Searches are confined to the node's `chef_environment` unless multi-environment monitoring is enabled.